Jump To Navigation

 STM Wireless, Inc. v.
 AmeriData, a Subsidiary of General Electric

 Klein & Wilson represented a public company in a complicated breach of contract action against a much larger corporation.
-Two weeks before trial, Klein & Wilson shared its mock trial results with the opposing side, and the parties reached a settlement worth more than $2 million.
+Two weeks before trial, Klein & Wilson shared its mock trial results with the opposing side, and convinced the defendant to pay more than $2 million to settle.

 Youssefzadeh v.
 740 South Broadway